-As you and your early learners face more rigorous reading standards, it’s important to ensure that every child is advancing with the necessary foundational skills to reach grade-level proficiency by Grade 3.
+As you and your early learners face more rigorous reading standards, it’s important to ensure that every child is advancing with the necessary foundational reading skills to reach grade-level proficiency by Grade 3.
 What’s the best way to close the achievement gap early?

 The answer is through systematic and explicit instruction in the five foundational areas of reading—the building blocks to children’s success not only in reading, but also throughout their formal education, their careers, and their lives as informed citizens: